Contact Us

 How much does a surrogacy process cost in Colombia?

-This may be a very frequent question; however, it is not possible to stipulate an exact value on the cost of the whole procedure involved in a surrogacy in Colombia; due to the multiple factors that may arise from obtaining the genetic material with specialized clinics, carrying the pregnancy to term and the legal procedures that may arise after the successful arrival of the baby.
-However, it could be calculated an estimated value between $30,000 and $70,000 USD for procedures of this type in Colombia.
+This may be a very frequent question; however, it is not possible to stipulate an exact value on the cost of the whole procedure involved in a surrogacy in Colombia; due to the multiple factors that may arise.
+These factors may include: obtaining the genetic material with specialized clinics, carrying the pregnancy to term, and the legal procedures that may arise after the successful arrival of the baby.

 Do you want personalized legal advice on the process of surrogacy in Colombia?